jflam/jflam.github.io/_posts/2017-03-06-how-i-got-started-again.md

 ---
 layout: post
-title: How I got started again
+title: "How I got started again"
 ---
 This is supposed to be a Hello, World post.
 I'm going to write down all of the things that I had to do to get this blog up and running again on Github.
 There